robbrobb/katacoda-scenarios/dwh-influxdb/step4.md

 The resulting graph should look something like this, though it might take some time to sufficiently fill the bucket:

 ![Data Showcase](./assets/sine-curve-2.png)

+If you want to learn more about using Python together with InfluxDB, check out [this official article](https://www.influxdata.com/blog/getting-started-python-influxdb/) from influxdata.